lilypond/lilypond/mf/README.md

 - Embed the Lisp data verbatim into the OpenType fonts as SFNT tables 'LILY' and 'LILC', respectively.
 The 'LILC' table gets compressed with zlib.

-  For music symbols, LilyPond exclusively uses the data of these three tables for glyph metrics information; it does not use the metrics information in the font's 'hmtx' table.
+  For music symbols, LilyPond exclusively uses the data of these two tables for glyph metrics information; it does not use the metrics information in the font's 'hmtx' table.
 On the other hand, script-like glyph and text strings are handled by the Pango library, which uses the